phaserjs/phaser/README.md

 * Sound.externalNode has had the `input` property dropped from it, bringing it back in line with the AudioNode spec (thanks @villetou, #840)
 * The StateManager has a preRenderCallback option, which checks for a preRender function existing on the State, but it was never called.
 Have decided to add this in, so the core Game loop now calls state.preRender right before the renderer runs (thanks @AnderbergE #869)
 * Game.onBlur and Game.onFocus events are now dispatched regardless if Stage.disableVisibilityChange is true or false, so you can respond to these events without your game automatically pausing or resuming (#911)
+* Image has been heavily refactored to make use of common code in Phaser.Sprite, cutting the file size down significantly.
+* When using the non-minified version of Phaser it will throw a console.warn if you give an invalid texture key to a Sprite, Image or TileSprite (thanks @lucbloom, #990)

 ### CocoonJS Specific Updates